caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

   border-top:none;padding:0cm 5.4pt 0cm 5.4pt'>
   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
-  normal'><span lang=EN-GB>WinSCP is launched showing the windows directory on the left side and the “pi” user home directory of the Raspberry on the right side of the window</span></p>
+  normal'><span lang=EN-GB>WinSCP is launched showing the windows directory on the left side and the Â“piÂ” user home directory of the Raspberry on the right side of the window</span></p>
   </td>
   <td width=326 valign=top style='width:244.45pt;border-top:none;border-left: